 Prior to the enactment of the Act, overtime rates would vary based on the employer’s industry.
 Under the Act, a new standard rate of overtime compensation of 1.5 times an employee’s normal rate of pay has been implemented for all non-exempt employees, regardless of industry, and existing overtime provisions in mandatory decrees have been revoked.

 A voluntary, flexible work schedule may be implemented (provided it is agreed to in writing) allowing employees to work up to 10 regular hours per day, four days per week, without triggering overtime liability for the employer.

 The right to a safe, private, and hygienic place to nurse or extract breast milk has been extended to part-time female employees who work more than four hours per day.
 Previously, the benefit was for full-time employees only.
 A penalty of at least $3,000 USD has been established for violations of the Law to Regulate the Period to Breastfeed or Express Breast Milk.

 The number of hours employees must work to earn the statutory Christmas bonus has been increased, and the statutory minimum amount of this bonus has been reduced.

 Finally, the statute of limitations applicable to both unjust dismissal and wages and hours claims has been reduced from three years to one year.

 Ms. Nehro is the Deputy to the Chair of the International Practice Group of Ogletree Deakins and is based in the firm’s Boston office.
+She also serves as a chair of the firm’s Mergers and Acquisitions Practice Group.
 Ms. Nehro assists clients in efficiently and effectively managing international labor and employment issues in an ever-expanding global economy.
-Ms. Nehro has experience in advising multinational clients in connection with the establishment and management of international workforces, including the preparation and enforcement of personnel policies and...
+Ms. Nehro has experience in advising multinational clients in connection with the establishment and management of...

 *Currently licensed in District of Columbia and Puerto Rico only.